Information Technology and Management

 Admission to the program is extremely competitive.
 The admission decision is based on a holistic review process that includes the applicant’s academic record, test scores, essays, resume, and letters of recommendation.
 Students must enter the Master of Science in Information Technology & Management Option III program in the summer semester.
-Applicants admitted to the MS in Information Technology & Management Option III program will be required to submit a nonrefundable pre-enrollment tuition fee to secure enrollment in the program.
+Applicants admitted to the MS in Information Technology & Management Option III program will be required to submit a nonrefundable enrollment deposit to secure enrollment in the program.

 The MS Bridge Program offers undergraduate students at The University of Texas at Austin an opportunity to prepare for future graduate study by providing access to courses and program resources that normally require graduate standing.
 University of Texas at Austin undergraduate students may apply for admission through the graduate academic unit sponsoring the bridge program.
 Admission to a bridge program is highly competitive and does not guarantee admission to a graduate degree program.
 Additional information can be found at MS Bridge Program.